Skip Navigation

 • Learn about blues chords and the 12-bar blues.

-• Learn about scat singing Badger style, create a jump rope chant.
+• Tap into scat singing Badger style and create a jump rope chant.

 • Explore UW Marching Band favorites.